FCC: Phone companies posted private info online

 Proponents of the Lifeline program say the federal subsidies are critical to ensuring that households that fall well-below the poverty line have access to at least one phone in case of emergency and to aid job prospects.
 The program began in 1985 and expanded in 2005 to include wireless phones.
 Because of the explosion in wireless technology since President Barack Obama took office in 2008, conservatives have dubbed Lifeline "Obama phone" or "Uncle Sam's Unlimited Plan."

 "It's a government-run, taxpayer-funded program that's running wild and costing more and more," said Rep. Tim Griffin, R-Ark., who proposed legislation to eliminate the program.
+On Friday, Griffin told The Associated Press in an email that "there is no excuse for violating people's privacy regardless of if it's the Lifeline program or some other program."

 The $10 million fine was the FCC's first data security case and its largest privacy action.
 In September, the FCC reached a $7.4 million settlement with Verizon regarding alleged unlawful marketing to customers without their consent or notification of privacy rights.